What's happening now...

 We are in need of a golf cart to help us with tours for cancer patients and farm chores.
 If you have a golf cart that runs and would like to donate it, please contact Scott (firstname.lastname@example.org).
 Now is a great time to donate and receive a tax credit before the end of the year!

 Headed to CTCA to hand out all of this organic food today!

 We created 180° Farm as a 501(c)3 non-profit organization in beautiful Coweta County, Georgia.
 We believe this is a way to minister to the needs of the community spiritually, through education and providing "clean, natural" food.

-My wife and I purchased property in Sharpsburg, Georgia four years ago.
+My wife and I purchased property in Sharpsburg, Georgia seven years ago.
 We had envisioned building a house and starting a small farm.
 Soon after the purchase my son Mason was diagnosed with Neuroblastoma, a childhood form of cancer.

 As Mason’s cancer became non-progressive, we realized we needed to do more than just grow good food for ourselves.
 We wanted to produce for the local community, healthy, organic, “clean foods” that did not contain pesticides, herbicides, hormones or antibiotics.